Ritual’s Food First Philosophy

-- At Ritual, we take a “Food First” approach: It’s important to aim to meet most of your nutrient needs through a healthy, well-varied diet, and then take a multivitamin to help fill gaps.
+How’s this for a straightforward approach: Aim to meet most of your nutrient needs through the food you eat, and take a quality multivitamin (like Essential for Women or Essential for Men to help fill gaps.